sperciva/giotto-mapper-pie-nodes/README.md

 Step 2: Inside of your directory, create a folder called "passiflora_pie_graph".

-Step 3: Inside of this folder, create a folder called "kepler".
+Step 3: Inside of this folder, create a folder called "giotto".

-Step 4: Download the rest of the files (except for the readme) and put them in the "kepler" folder.
+Step 4: Download the rest of the files (except for the readme) and put them in the "giotto" folder.

-Step 5: Inside the "kepler" folder, make a folder called "node_avg_outline".
+Step 5: Inside the "giotto" folder, make a folder called "node_avg_outline".

 Step 6: Run the Jupyter notebook.